distribute-protocol/distribute-app/README.md

 ```
 mkdir -p /data/db
 ```
-To run the Mongo daemon, run `mongod`, and to run the shell, run `mongo`.
+To run the Mongo shell, run `mongo`.
 To exit the Mongo shell, run `quit()`.

 #### Installing the IPFS daemon